ethersync/ethersync/book/src/system-overview.md

 Most files are synchronized, except for [ignored files](ignored-files.md).

 Currently, you will need to start one daemon *per project*.
-When you start the daemon, you have the option to provide the directory as an optional parameter:
+When you start the daemon, you have the option to provide the directory as an optional `--directory` parameter, for example:

-    ethersync daemon [OPTIONS] [DIRECTORY]
+    ethersync share --directory [DIRECTORY]

 If you leave it out, the current directory is selected.